-In August 2017, Ofgem launched a Significant Code Review (SCR) as the process to drive forward the Targeted Charging Review.
-The SCR was launched to address their concern that the current framework for residual and cost-recovery charging may result in inefficient use of the networks and unfair outcomes for consumers.
+In August 2017, Ofgem launched a Significant Code Review (SCR) called the Targeted Charging Review (TCR).
+It was launched to address Ofgem’s concern that the current framework for residual and cost-recovery charging may result in inefficient use of the networks and unfair outcomes for consumers.

-The Targeted Charging Review is looking at how electricity network residual charges should be set in future, for both transmission and distribution.
-The principles Ofgem are using to assess potential changes are:
+The Targeted Charging Review has looked at how electricity network residual charges should be set, for both transmission and distribution.

 1. reducing distortions